arashnm80/arashnm80.github.io/quotes.md

 > A real loser is someone who's so afraid of not winning he doesn't even try.

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.

+> It's much easier to get 5M views on one video than 50K views on 100 videos.

 > Look, if you had one shot, or one opportunity.
 To seize everything you ever wanted in one moment.
 Would you capture it or just let it slip?